-Termination of employment after five years of service.
+Termination of employment after 5 years of service.

-Note: This does not relate to transfers of employment within the area covered by the system.
+Note: This does not relate to transfers of employment within the area covered a.
+Members with at least 20 years of service: 2 percent of final average salary for each year of service.